nyej/tuxx/README.md

 It will need to either use the output stream provided to it or accumulate all results then write the results to `stdout`/`stderr` in `finish`.

+## Exit Codes

+If all test cases pass, the test executable will exit with a status code of `0`.
+Otherwise, it will exit with a non-zero code.

 ## Colorized Output

 The default test case reporter and the test listing support colorized output.